 \emph{Stability of corner states.}---Here, we use a random magnetic field to examine the robustness of the magnon corner states.
 The Zeeman term induced by the random magnetic field along $z$-direction can be expressed as

 The random magnetic field is $B_{i}=W \omega_{i}$, where $\omega_{i}$ is the uniform random variable chosen from $[-0.5,0.5]$ and $W$ is the disorder strength.
-Within the framework of the linear spin-wave theory and via Holstein-Primakoff transformation, the Zeeman field term can be transformed into $H_{z}=\sum_{i,l}B_{i,l}d_{i,l}^{\dag} d_{i,l}$, where all elements situate at the diagonal of the magnon Hamiltonian matrix, resembling the on-site chemical potential disorder known from electronic version.
+Within the framework of the linear spin-wave theory and via Holstein-Primakoff transformation, the Zeeman field term can be transformed into $H_{z}=\sum_{i,l}B_{i,l}d_{i,l}^{\dag} d_{i,l}$, where all elements situate at the diagonal of the magnon Hamiltonian matrix, resembling the on-site chemical potential disorder known from the electronic version.

 In Fig.~\ref{fig3}(a), we demonstrate the magnon energy spectrum versus the eigenvalue index $n$ for different disorder strength.
 We find that the two in-gap magnon corner states remain stable in the case of weak disorder, where we take the disorder strength as $W=0.01$.
 While the in-gap magnon corner states are destroyed and pushed into bulk states by the strong disorder with the disorder strength ($W=0.2$) shown in Fig.~\ref{fig3}(a).
 In addition, we also reveal the robustness of the magnon corner states by introducing a local defect into the rhombus boundary sample at the top corner, where the defect is constructed by removing $10$ sites.
-In the presence of defect, we plot the magnon energy spectrum and the spatial probability density of the two in-gap states in Fig.~\ref{fig3}(b).
-It is found that the two in-gap states are still stable and localized around the original two corners although the spatial distribution becomes mirror asymmetric.
+In the presence of defects, we plot the magnon energy spectrum and the spatial probability density of the two in-gap states in Fig.~\ref{fig3}(b).
+We can see that the two in-gap states are still stable and localized around the original two corners, although the spatial distribution becomes mirror asymmetric.
 Meanwhile, in the SM~\cite{SM}, we also show that the six-fold rotation symmetric magnon corner states are robust against random magnetic fields and local defects.

 \emph{AFM interlayer exchange coupling.}---We briefly discuss the case of AFM interlayer Heisenberg interaction in this section.
 We assume that the spins of the first (second) layer are polarized along the positive (negative) $z$-direction.
 Similarly, using the Holstein-Primakoff transformation and neglecting magnon-magnon interactions, an effective magnon Hamiltonian $H_{\rm AFM}$ is obtained.